 Thanks for asking.
-I guess the one thing I wish I knew was:
+I guess the one thing I wish I’d known was:

 The walls of the container are rough and need framing so that your internal walls are flat and smooth.

-Well there you go- 23 shipping container home owners have now spoken out!
 Have you built your own shipping container home?
-Why not tell us “the one thing you wish you’d known before you began building your shipping container home?” in the comments below!
+Why not tell us the one thing you wish you’d known before you began building your shipping container home?

 Blog Cover Image Modified From Angel Schatz